delta-io/delta/kernel/USER_GUIDE.md

 * When applicable (for example, with Java Kernel APIs), you have to make sure to call the close() method as you consume the `ColumnarBatch`es of scan files (that is, either serialize the rows or use them to read the table data).

 #### Step 3.3: Distribute the file information to the workers
 If you are building a connector for a distributed engine like Spark/Presto/Trino/Flink, then your connector has to send all the scan metadata from the query planning machine (henceforth called the driver) to task execution machines (henceforth called the workers).
 You will have to serialize and deserialize the scan state and scan file rows.
 It is the connector job to implement serialization and deserialization utilities for a [`Row`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/data/Row.html).
+If the connector wants to split reading one scan files into multiple tasks, it can add additional connector specific split context to the task.
+At the task, connector can use its own Parquet reader to read the specific part of the file indicated by the split info.

 ##### Custom `Row` Serializer/Deserializer
 Here are steps on how to build your own serializer/deserializer such that it will work with any [`Row`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/data/Row.html) of any schema.